root-project/web/for_developers/continous_integration-testing/jenkins_how_to.md

 ### Access and accounts

-Everybody with a CERN account has automatically read access to Jenkins service instance.
+Everybody with a CERN account has read access to our Jenkins instance.
-For write access (e.g. to be able to stop and launch new jobs) please send a request to Patricia Mendez to obtain an account.

 ### ROOT jobs